 How to Build a Schedule to Help You Keep Track of Everything

-It is unlikely that your life will become less busy.
+Life will always be busy.
 The sooner you get in the habit of properly scheduling your time, the better off you will be.
 Otherwise something is likely to get forgotten--like your homework!

-Whether you go high tech with a calendar app or old school with an agenda, having an organized schedule will help you feel more in control of your life, and it will keep you from forgetting something important.
+Whether you go high tech with a calendar app or old school with a day planner, having an organized schedule will help you feel more in control of your life, and it will keep you from forgetting important things.
 Each week, sit down with your calendar and plan out your time.
-Schedule anything that is important to you--including sleep, healthy meals and exercise.
+Schedule anything that is important to you--including sleep, healthy meals, breaks, and exercise.
 Designate certain time periods to homework and review and other times to rest and socializing.

 What to include on your weekly schedule: